 Slides for some recent talks:

-- Understanding Generalization in Adaptive Data Analysis @Computational Challenges in Machine Learning workshop (May, 2017):slides, video.
+- Understanding Generalization in Adaptive Data Analysis @Computational Challenges in Machine Learning workshop and @EPFL (May/June, 2017):slides, video.

-- On the power of learning from k-wise queries. @ITCS 2017: slides.
+- On the power of learning from k-wise queries. @ITCS 2017: slides, video.

 - Lower bounds against convex relaxations via the statistical query complexity. @Caltech/UCLA/Stanford/Harvard/MIT, 2017: slides (with some comments in the notes).